Retamim: History

 In 1983 the kibbutz was finally established on its present site, assisted by Nahal soldiers from the Hebrew Scouts.
-In 1994 it united with kibbutz Revivim after suffering from social problems and members leaving.
-Some of its houses were converted into a holiday village called Rotem BeMidbar, though this closed in 2000.
-It now serves as an immigrant absorption centre catering largely for immigrants from Ethiopia.
+In 1994 it united with Kibbutz Revivim after suffering from social problems and members leaving.
+Some houses were converted into a holiday village called Rotem BeMidbar, though this closed in 2000.
+From 2002, it served as an immigrant absorption centre catering largely for immigrants from Ethiopia which closed in the fall of 2009.

+In 2007, a religious nucleus began to form to settle the place, which settled temporarily in Tlalim.
+On August 16, 2009, the place was repopulated and became a religious community settlement with close to 150 families (as of spring 2024).
+The kibbutz is planned to grow to a population of about 300 families and be a central settlement in the Ramat HaNegev Regional Council.

+In February 2024, a number of Bedouin intruders infiltrated the kibbutz, and were arrested by the civil defense squad.
+A member of the emergency squad shot one of them, Juma’a al-Danifri, dead.
+The shooter claimed self-defense, but his version contradicted other testimonies and investigation findings.